 Olikka’s 10 Steps to Microsoft Azure Cloud

-Migrating to Azure is a lot more than simply lifting and shifting your current server fleet, every organisation should consider multiple factors such as:
+Migrating to Microsoft Azure Cloud is a lot more than simply lifting and shifting your current server fleet, every organisation should consider multiple factors such as:

 - Is this server relevant to migrate?